The Rochester Fire Department will test for the position of Firefighter on December 19, 2015.

 - Have a high school diploma or equivalent;

-- Possess a valid New York State Class D Driver's license at time of appointment and throughout employment in the title;
+- Possess a valid New York State Class B or D Driver's license at time of appointment and throughout employment in the title;

 - Possession of an Emergency Medical Technician (EMT- BASIC) certificate issued by New York State Department of Health, Bureau of Emergency Medical Services within twelve (12) months of appointment.
 This certificate must be maintained throughout employment in this title.